-San Francisco based independent documentary filmmaker, Yuriko Gamo Romer directed and produced the only biographical documentary about Keiko Fukuda (1913-2013), the first woman to attain the tenth-degree black belt in judo.
-MRS. JUDO has traveled to more than 25 film festivals internationally, broadcast on PBS nationally, and was awarded the Grand Jury Award for Best Documentary at the 2013 International Festival of Sport Films in Moscow.
-Currently Romer is in production with DIAMOND DIPLOMACY, about the 145-year history of U.S. Japan relations through a shared love of baseball.
-Additionally, her film OCCIDENTAL ENCOUNTERS won numerous awards, among them a Student Academy Award – Gold Medal and Heartland Film Festival’s Jimmy Stewart Memorial Crystal Heart Award.
-Romer was born in Japan and raised in the United States, and is bilingual.
-She holds a Master’s degree in documentary filmmaking from Stanford University, where she was a she was a National Academy of Television Arts and Sciences Scholar, an American Association of Japanese University Women Scholar, and a BFA from UCLA.
+Yuriko Gamo Romer directed and produced the only documentary about Keiko Fukuda (1913-2013), the first woman to attain the tenth degree black belt in judo.
+MRS JUDO has traveled to more than 25 film festivals internationally and was awarded the Grand Jury Award for Best Documentary at the 2013 International Festival of Sport Films in Moscow.
+MRS JUDO also broadcast on PBS nationally as part of CAAM’s Japanese American Lives 2014, hosted by Olympic Gold Medalist Kristi Yamaguchi.
+Currently Romer is mid production on DIAMOND DIPLOMACY which tells a 150-year history connecting the U.S. and Japan through the shared national pastime of baseball and a short film, BASEBALL BEHIND BARBED WIRE about WWII Japanese American internment through the lens of baseball.
+Additionally, her film OCCIDENTAL ENCOUNTERS won numerous awards, among them a Student Academy Award Gold Medal and Heartland Film Festival’s Jimmy Stewart Memorial Crystal Heart Award.
+Romer was born in Japan and raised in the United States and is bilingual.
+She holds a MA in documentary filmmaking from Stanford University.
+She is a National Academy of Television Arts and Sciences Scholar and an American Association of Japanese University Women Scholar.